 - Choose Evaluative (Matrix for Nikon) Metering

-Getting correct exposure is the most challenging part of winter photography.
+Getting the correct exposure is the most challenging part of winter photography.
 The metring system of all cameras is adjusted to base exposure on neutral grey and neutral tones.
 In snow photography, white surroundings tend to influence the camera’s meter exposure reading.
 Hence, you cannot rely completely on the camera’s meter.
 Evaluative metering would be the right option.
 You might need to switch to Partial or Spot metering to get the correct exposure.

 - Exposure Compensation